 Cleretum criniflorum, Cleretum cuneifolium, Cleretum flos-solis, Cleretum limpidum, Cleretum muirii, Cleretum oculatum, Dorotheanthus acuminatus, Dorotheanthus bellidiformis, Dorotheanthus bidouwensis, Dorotheanthus criniflorus, Dorotheanthus flos-solis, Dorotheanthus hallii, Dorotheanthus littlewoodii, Dorotheanthus luteus, Dorotheanthus martinii, Dorotheanthus muirii, Dorotheanthus oculatus, Dorotheanthus stayneri, Dorotheanthus ulularis, Mesembryanthemum bellidiforme (basionym), Mesembryanthemum criniflorum, Mesembryanthemum cuneifolium, Mesembryanthemum flos-solis, Mesembryanthemum limpidum, Mesembryanthemum spathulatum, Micropterum cuneifolium, Micropterum limpidum, Stigmatocarpum criniflorum

-Cleretum bellidiforme is an annual succulent that grows up to 10 inches (25 cm) tall and forms a groundcover with several spreading branches.
-Leaves are green or maroon-tinted with notably, bladder-shaped surface cells modified for water storage.
+Cleretum bellidiforme is an annual succulent that grows up to 10 inches (25 cm) tall, forming a groundcover with spreading branches.
+Leaves are green or maroon-tinted with bladder-shaped surface cells modified for water storage.
 Flowers are daisy-like, up to 1.2 inches (3 cm) in diameter, and appear in shades of white, yellow, orange, cream, pink and crimson.

 It is grown as an annual plant, so it has no USDA hardiness zone.